RezPaz78/countries-api/README.md

 [https://countries.iran.liara.run](https://countries.iran.liara.run/)

+**Because of the hydration problem, you may get `connection closed` error.
+Try refreshing the page may solve the problem.**

 ## Features & Functionality

 -   This app uses `eslint` & `prettier` as well as `TypeScript` to validate & format the code.
 A `husky` pre-commit hook is also configured alongside with `lint-staged` in order to automate the validation process before each commit to the git.